xxmakveli22xx/Gen_reader2/README.md

 ## Title

-ReadMe Gen
+ReadMe

 ## Description

-this well generate a ReadMe file based on imputs
+The Program will generate an Readme

 ## Table of Contants